 Campus Store and Mail Services.
-The Johnnie Armstrong Gal-ry houses the campus store and post office.
+The campus store and post office are located on the first floor of the Administration Building.

 Counseling.
 Blue Mountain College provides graduate students limited counseling services.
 Direct all inquiries to the Dean of Student Services.